Lesson 4: Strategy

 Sometimes you'll hear about this concept in theoretical warmahordes list-discussions.
 Newer players might confuse the attack vector with an "Attack Vector".
 Its not.
 It's about finding out how to get rid of enemy models, most often tricky casters or solos.
 Its about enabling your own guys to find an attack connection between this model, and that.
 That would often be a charge, but sometimes not at all.
 High Paladin Dartan Vilmon has Righteous Vengeance allowing additional movement, and Shifting Stones can move about other, setting them in up in odd places.
 Praetorian Ferox can move and jump, and thus have extreme flexibility.

 Killing the enemy warcaster/warlock wins the game.
-These models have enormous influence on the field and generally speaking are more effective as they come closer to varying degrees.
-In an attempt to exert their casters influence on the game, the chance to kill the enemies leader may arise.
+These models have enormous influence on the field and, generally speaking, are more effective as they come closer to the middle of the battleground, to varying degrees.
+In an attempt to exert their casters influence on the game, the chance to kill the enemy's leader may arise.
 Based on this, a player will have to decide how many resources you can commit to trying to kill the enemy caster.
 Assassination lists frequently try to force the enemy to use their caster to push the lines to win the scenario then punish them with an attack on their caster.